 Risk Overview

 Early phase-out of fuel driven power plants (for example coal), which provide reliable and on-demand electricity could lead to electricity shortages when replaced by weather-dependent power plants like solar and wind.
-This risk is heightened by rising electricity demand, driven by electrification (for example EVs) and new large facilities like data centers, as well as extreme weather events.
-To ensure a stable electricity supply, new methods for evaluating the grid must account for the variablity of weather-dependent power plants and new demands.
+This risk is heightened by rising electricity demand, primarily driven by data centers that run the internet, cloud computing, and artificial intelligence.
+To ensure a stable electricity supply, new methods for evaluating the grid must account for the variability of weather-dependent power plants and new demands.
 Additionally, the phase-out of fuel driven generation should be carefully managed to ensure that sufficient electricity is available to meet future needs.

 Key Drivers and Trends